Ready to see what radically personal customer service looks like? Sign up for a free demo with Gladly today.

 Instead, think about giving your self-service and messaging channels top billing on any page you list your support options, from your Contact page to marketing emails, and even where they appear on Google search results.

-Promote them on every page
+Promote self-service on every page

 And while you’re at it, consider giving your customers quick access to your self-service and messaging channels on every page.

 On average, 64% of customers who use our self-service feature, Sidekick, find the answers they need, and don’t go on to speak to a human agent after.